 the Board may exempt the employer from the payment of contributions under this Act in respect of any such employee.

-34. Contribution by employer and assessment by the Board
+34. Contribution by employer and assessment by Board

 (1) On and from the appointed day an employer shall pay to the Board in respect of a person employed by him as an employee and in respect of each week or part of a week during which that person is so employed such amounts by way of contributions as are calculated by reference to the ordinary pay payable to that employee as is prescribed.